zyaaa-ux/ROSA-Tuning/README.md

 ROSA(RWKV Online Suffix Automation) is a non-neural memory mechanism running on CPUs, capable of achieving perfect recall and precise matching over infinitely long contexts.

-ROSA-Tuning integrates this mechanism with modern large language models, enabling them to handle arbitrarily long inputs using only a fixed-length attention window, while achieving better performance than full global attention.
+ROSA-Tuning integrates this mechanism with modern large language models, enabling them to process arbitrarily long inputs using only a fixed-length attention window, while achieving performance close to full global attention.

 During inference, ROSA only needs to cache the rosa_token_id corresponding to the input sequence, instead of the costly kv_cache, achieving an O(1) spatiotemporal complexity per step.